poeticinjustice/connect-corgs/README.md

 At first, it would be one corgi’s butt and another corgi’s face that would duel, but I would like to have arrays of images of different color corgwn (the plural of corgis if you speak Welsh, the dog’s indigenous language) that would duke it out.
 I would even consider adding inferior animals like cats or c0derz.

+Before I add the pseudocode, why is my pdf pink?
+There's no such thing as a pink corgi!